35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 The assessment makes the cautious caveat that should both sales values and costs improve by around 5%, then the scheme would become viable, which means it could generate a much higher profit of 14.55% of GDV and still provide the 50% affordable housing, as required by the Southwark Plan 2022.

-The viability assessment also sets the benchmark land value at £0, *'based on the development agreement between NHG and LB Southwark'*, which indicates that nothing will be paid for the land.
+The viability assessment also excludes inflation and sets the benchmark land value at £0, *'based on the development agreement between NHG and LB Southwark'*, which indicates that nothing will be paid for the land.
 If NHG had to pay for the land then this would increase the *'viability deficit'* and reduce profit [^4].

 ![](img/image_excerpt_financial_viability_assessment_sept_2024.png)